INNOVATION HUB

 Applying for a Replication Project

 Replicating a practice can take a long time.
-Our application process is designed to help you prepare for replication successfully and consists of three steps.
+Our application process is designed to help you successfully do this and consists of three steps:

-• The first step is to complete items 1-6 in the Readiness Checklist which offers key suggestions for preparing for replication.
+• The first step in the application process is to complete items 1-6 in the Readiness Checklist.
+This resource consists of recommendations that will help you apply for a Replication Project.

-• After completing these items, use this link to sign up for an Exploratory Call with AMCHP.
+• After completing these items, use this link to sign up for an Exploratory Call with AMCHP staff in January.

 Step 2: Participate in an Exploratory Call

-• During this informal conversation with AMCHP, you’ll discuss your plans for your Replication Project.
-AMCHP will ask you set questions to determine if you’re ready to apply, and if so, what type of support is most appropriate for your organization.
-AMCHP will also offer suggestions for putting together your application.
-You are welcome to invite others from your team to participate in this call.
+• During this informal conversation, AMCHP will learn more about your intended project to determine if you’re ready to apply, and if so, what type of support is most appropriate for your project.
+AMCHP staff will also offer suggestions/ideas for developing your application.

 Step 3: Complete the Application

-• If you’re ready to apply after the Exploratory Call, AMCHP will send you a copy of the application to fill out.
+• After the Exploratory Call, you will receive a copy of the application to complete.

-• For those who are not ready to apply, AMCHP will provide you with suggestions and resources to support your work moving forward.
+• If you are not ready to apply at this point, AMCHP will provide you with suggestions on additional resources to support your next steps.

 What You'll Gain From This Opportunity